Why Location Matters for Freelancers Working In These States

 Complete a Certificate of Incorporation, available from your state's corporate filing office.
 It will include your company name, the purpose of the business, location, and other information gathered in the previous steps.

-Submitting the articles of incorporation to the state, along with the registration fee.
+Submit the articles of incorporation to the state, along with the registration fee.
 You can file the paperwork yourself, through your attorney, or use a third-party service.

 Have questions about taxes, invoices, or bookkeeping?
 Create a Wingspan account to speak with one of our advocates.